CSCI-4830-002-2014/hackathon-accesslog/README.md

 # Promotional campaign

 ## Description
 We want to make a campaign for a product whose sales go down during a certain span of days.
 We will choose the product which we believe most suffers during those certain days and plan a promotion for those days.
-We will futher ananlyze this game to make our promotion more effective.
+We will offer a percent discount during these days for the game that suffers to increase sales.

 ## Rationale 1
 We wanted to see which product sales go down during which days during the week.
 We will use this query to choose which product to create a promotion for.
 We decided to use Resistance Suit of Provolone because it suffers from severve midweek slump.